wisclmy0611/bbr-fairness-experiment/test-mininet/README.md

 Now we can have h1 host iperf to h2 using bbr and can easily add other hosts that used other congestion algorithms.

 ## Note for qdisc
+For Linux versions before 4.13, pacing support was not part of the TCP stack but implemented by the Fair Queue (FQ) queuing discipline.
 In BBR source code, they mention setting fq qdisc to avoid using tcp internal pacing that could cause CPU overhead.
 Here are some references:
 - [BBR source code](https://github.com/google/bbr/blob/v2alpha/net/ipv4/tcp_bbr2.c#L56)
 - [Qdisc explain](https://www.coverfire.com/articles/queueing-in-the-linux-network-stack/)
 - [Discussion of BBR qdisc on google group](https://groups.google.com/g/bbr-dev/c/4jL4ropdOV8)